hars-singh/PCB_Design_For_ArduinoMega_and-RaspberryPi/README.md

 This repository has PCB design, schematics, eletrical diagrams, gerber files, BOM files.
 It haVE two daugther boards (or 'shields').
 One for the Arduino Mega (see ard-shield dir) and the other for the Raspberry Pi (see rasp-shield dir).

-The following image dipicts it clearly.
+The following image depicts it clearly.
 ![!!!](actual.png)

 ## Manufacturing the boards